Dwight Barnett

-Dwight Barnett (born 1 March 1982 in St. Andrew) is a Jamaican footballer who currently plays for the Tampa Marauders of the National Premier Soccer League.
+Dwight Barnett (born 1 March 1982) is a Jamaican footballer who currently plays for the Tampa Marauders of the National Premier Soccer League.

 Career

-Youth and College
+Youth and college

 Barnett played two years of college soccer at Herkimer County Community College, captaining the Generals to a 2005 NJCAA Division III National Championship.
 He scored 53 goals and had 34 assists in his two years at the college, and he helped lead the Generals to two Region III Championships, a National 2nd-place finish in 2004 and a National Championship in 2005.
 He was named Mountain Valley Conference and Region III Player of the Year in both 2004 and 2005, and NJCAA National Player of the Year in 2005.

 He transferred to Lynn University in his junior year, and led his team in points, foals and assists in both his years at the school.
 He was named Offensive Player of the Year in 2007, was a two-time First and Second team All Sunshine State Conference, an All Regional Team selection in 2006 and 2007, and three Time NSCAA All American.

 During his college years Barnett also played in the USL Premier Development League for the Westchester Flames and the Cape Cod Crusaders.